-California for Program Administrator Staff, Program Management Contractor Staff and Program Support Contractors.
+Lawrence Berkeley National Lab (LBNL) is currently conducting a needs assessment of the energy efficiency services workforce in the U.S. and in eleven states, including California.
+One component of the research is estimating the size of the energy efficiency services industry (EESI) nationally and in the selected states.
+Early results indicate that there are over 5,500 jobs in California for Program Administrator Staff, Program Management Contractor Staff and Program Support Contractors.
 These positions represent the professional and management jobs in the EESI.
-Significant growth is projected for Program Management Contractor Staff and Program Support Contractors in the range of 65% from 2007-2010.22 Technical workers who begin in the occupations studied for this report could pursue career advancement opportunities into these management and professional jobs with additional education and experience.
+Significant growth is projected for Program Management Contractor Staff and Program Support Contractors in the range of 65% from 2007-2010.
+Technical workers who begin in the occupations studied for this report could pursue career advancement opportunities into these management and professional jobs with additional education and experience.

 Appendix K contains an example of a Career and Education Pathway graphic for energy efficiency occupations.
-Appendix L contains some examples of Industry Certifications that if attained, can help workers advance into more skilled positions with higher pay.
+The Appendix also contains some examples of Industry Certifications that if attained, can help workers advance into more skilled positions with higher pay.